 1. Reduce oxidative stress

 No big surprise here, given what we know about glutathione’s role in fighting free radicals.
 One 2019 study (4) found that in the lab, GSH has a positive effect on oxidative stress.
-A paper published the same year in the journal Nutrients (5) called glutathione an “exciting and promising” treatment to combat cell and tissue damage.
+A paper published the same year in the journal Nutrients (5) called glutathione an “exciting and promising” treatment to combat tissue and cell damage.

 Other research suggests that supplementing with glutathione may boost this effect and even protect against age-related diseases linked to oxidative stress, like cancer and diabetes.